Learning to Learn the Macroscopic Fundamental Diagram using Physics-Informed and meta Machine Learning techniques: Model Validation

 Cold Start is often preferred in practice, as pre-estimated parameters may be close to a local optimum, meaning that warm start is not optimal for generalization.
 In addition, each method is tested using 5 epochs (TC 5/TW 5) and 1000 epochs (TC 1000/TW 1000).
 This is to offer a fair comparison with MAML, which only requires 5 iterations of the inner loop.
 However, Transfer Learning is not necessarily designed for quick adaptation, so we anticipate that more epochs may be necessary.
 For this reason, TC 5 results are not reported below, as the results systematically showed that 5 epochs are not sufficient when Cold Start is used.
 Finally, to evaluate the impact of the proposed domain-informed MTPINN method, we also test these methods with a deep Neural Network.
 The Neural Network (NN) has the same architecture of MTPINN, but it has a single output layer and does not have the physics-informed loss.
 Therefore, the only output is the average link flow.
 The results are depicted in Tables \ref{tab:Trasf10-25} and \ref{tab:Trasf50-75}

-First, it is observable that MAML-MTPINN is the best performing model for 10 and 25 detectors, with 17\% and 40\% improvement in MSE compared to the second best and third best models (MAML-NN and NN, respectively) for the case with 10 detectors.
-For a larger number of detectors, transfer learning becomes more competitive and outperforms MAML, with TC-1000-MTPINN and TW-1000-NN being the best models with approximately the same error metrics.
-However, as mentioned, usually transfer learning should be used with a cold start to ensure good generalisation.
-While TW-1000-NN provides good performances for 50 and 75 detectors, the improvements become marginal for 25 detectors, while it performs worse than a simple Neural Networks with 10 detectors.
-It should be recalled that solely looking at the MSE is not ideal, as NN may fit the data properly, but completely overlook the congested branch, as previously discussed.
+First, it is observable that MAML-MTPINN is the best performing model for the case with 10 detectors, with 11\% improvement in MSE compared to the second best model (TW-1000-MTPINN) and 17\% improvement compared to MAML-NN.
+For a larger number of detectors, Transfer Learning becomes more competitive and outperforms MAML, with TC-1000-MTPINN being the best model for the case with 50 and 25 detectors.
+While the error metrics for most models are close in the case of 25, 50, and 75 detectors, as mentioned, Transfer Learning should be used with a cold start to ensure good generalisation.
+While TC-1000-NN provides good performances for 50 and 75 detectors, the improvements become marginal for 25 and 10 detectors, with TW-5-NN being the best performing model for the NN for 10 and 25 detectors.
+This suggests that transfer learning does not work properly in the case of a simple Neural Network.
+It should also be recalled that solely looking at the MSE is not ideal, as NN may fit the data properly, but completely overlook the congested branch, as previously discussed.
 In addition, MTPINN provides more interpretable results, including the critical density, which makes it preferable in practice for comparable performances.
 Nevertheless, we focus in this section only on MSE and normalised RRSE.

 Results also clearly point out that MTPINN, compared to its simple NN counterpart, is a model with relatively low variance and high bias.
-Results show that training MTPINN with MAML brings a reduction of the mse metrics between 80\% and 65 \%.
+Results show that training MTPINN with MAML brings a reduction of the MSE metrics between 65\% and 80 \%.
 This shows that the structure with three output branches and the physics-informed loss makes it very difficult to overfit the data.
 A criticism could be that they make it too difficult, as the model alone has a relatively high error even in the case with 75 detectors.
-On the other hand, MTPINN exhibits a consistent and reliable behaviour with both MAML and Transfer learning, with these models both reducing the error more and more when the number of detectors decreases.
+On the other hand, MTPINN exhibits a consistent and reliable behaviour with both MAML and Transfer Learning, with these models both reducing the error more and more when the number of detectors decreases.
 Although not as performing as MAML, TC-1000-MTPINN shows reliable performances in all experiments and a fairly predictable behaviour.
 The same cannot be observed in NN.
-For example, Transfer Learning leads to worse results in the case of limited information.
-This, however, never happens with MAML, as MAML-NN systematically outperform the simple Neural Network.
-This suggests that MAML generalizes better across datasets, and can avoid overfitting.